Richard Burnell: After Olympics

 Burnell won a bronze medal in the eights at the 1950 British Empire Games, and in 1951 he won the Double Sculls Challenge Cup at Henley Royal Regatta, together with Pat Bradley.

-In the early 1980s he was recruited to train rowers in the newly independent nation of Zimbabwe.
-After making two trips to Zimbabwe in 1983 he decided to relocate there permanently and moved to a medium-sized home outside Somerby, Zimbabwe in the region of Zimbabwe called Mashonaland.
-He remained there for the rest of his life until he died of old age in his home in January of 1995.
+He continued to write on international rowing events for the Sunday Times until 1990.

 Personal life

 Burnell and his father Charles Burnell are the only father and son in Olympic history to have both won gold medals in rowing.
 In 1940 Burnell married Rosalind, a daughter of English Olympic gold medal-winning rower Stanley Garton.
 They had five children: Peter, John, Edward, Alexandra (“Zandra”), and Elizabeth (“Tizzy”).
 Burnell's son, Peter, rowed for Oxford in 1962.